 One of the following quantitative reasoning in practice (QRP) courses

-Four other political science courses, at least two of which are 300 level or above.
+Five other Political Science courses, at least two of which are 300 level or above

 Two courses must be taken out of the following four fields: American Politics, Comparative Politics, International Relations, and Political Theory.
 At least 4 of the 5 courses must be taken at Monmouth College campuses and two of these courses must be at or above 300 level.